flatpak/flatpak.github.io/source/apps.html.haml.markdown

   # Apps

-  A variety of apps are currently available to install as Flatpaks.
-This includes stable and nightly GNOME applications, and a collection of nightly graphics application builds.
+  A growing number of apps are available as Flatpaks.
+This includes LibreOffice, a collection of nightly graphics application builds like GIMP, Inkscape and MyPaint, and numerous stable and nightly GNOME applications.

   ## Stable GNOME applications